 up with more potato, you will need more confectioner's sugar.

 Bake or microwave the potato until a fork pierces it easily.

-While the potato are still warm, scoop out the contents of the potato and mash well.
+While the potato is still warm, scoop out the contents of the potato and mash well.

 Mix in vanilla extract, maple flavoring, or almond extract, and powdered sugar into the mashed potato mixture until